intelagense/rwxrob/cv/README.md

 ## Self-Assessed Skills Criteria

-Skills are listed with three self-assessed ranks based on the following criteria as used by high-profile companies during the initial interview
-phase:
+Skills are listed with two scores:

+* Where I am currently
+* Where I am working to be or maintain

 Rank|Description
 -|-